lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 Write access to the affected partition will be locked if the digest has a nonzero value.

-For the software partition digests, it is entirely up to software to decide on the digest to be used.
+For the software partition digests, it is entirely up to software to decide on the digest algorithm to be used.
 Hardware will determine the lock condition only based on whether a non-zero value is present at that location or not.

 For the hardware partitions, hardware calculates this digest and uses it for [background verification]({{< relref "#partition-checks" >}}).
 Digest calculation can be triggered via the DAI.

 Finally, it should be noted that the RMA_TOKEN and CREATOR_ROOT_KEY_SHARE0 / CREATOR_ROOT_KEY_SHARE1 items can only be programmed when the device is in the DEV, PROD, PROD_END and RMA stages.
-Please consult the (**TODO: add link to LC docs**) documentation for more information.
+Please consult the [life cycle controller documentation]({{< relref "hw/ip/lc_ctrl/doc" >}}) documentation for more information.

 ## Examples